BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    layout = "float-right-desktop -background -shadow"
 %}

-BIP-352 allows users to customize their static addresses on a case-by-case basis by adding labels.
+Silent payments allows users to customize their static addresses on a case-by-case basis by adding labels.
 Users may add labels to customise their static addresses before sharing or posting them.
 When a payment is received, these labels can be detected and used to identify the static address used to make the payment without it being obvious on-chain.

 </div>